11 Common Animals in the Great Smoky Mountains

 Bobcats are solitary animals and prefer to establish their territories and use scents to mark them against prowlers.
 Females give birth in late winter and can sire up to six kittens, which they raise for 6-8 months at most.

-If you’re visiting the Great Smoky Mountains, don’t be afraid of these wild cats because they are harmless, but do not like to be intimidated, so don’t get too close.
+If you’re visiting the Great Smoky Mountains, don’t be afraid of these wild cats because they generally avoid people, but do not like to be intimidated, so don’t get too close.
 They are timid, nocturnal cats; you most likely won’t see them at all during the day.

 Red and Gray Foxes